Skip to main content

 You must not fly or travel to high altitude on land while the gas bubble is still in your eye (up to 12 weeks after surgery).

 If you ignore this, the bubble may expand at altitude, causing very high pressure inside your eye.
-This will result in severe pain and permanent loss of vision.
+This can result in severe pain and permanent loss of vision.

 What if I need another operation shortly after my treatment?